 A dividend means the distribution of profits by a company to its shareholders.
 It is different from interest.
 While interest is paid regularly, the dividends are paid only when the Company decides to pay.
 It is usually paid when a Company is earning profits.
-The Company used to DDT -Dividend Distribution Tax on payment of dividends.
-Making dividend exempt in the hands of the shareholder under Section 10(34) of Income Tax Act.
-The dividend received from a Domestic Company is a Domestic Dividend while that received from a Foreign Company is a Foreign Dividend, and should be reported under the head Income from other sources.
+The domestic company used to pay DDT -Dividend Distribution Tax on payment of dividends.
+Thus, domestic dividend income was exempt in the hands of the shareholder under Section 10(34) of the Income Tax Act.
+The dividend received from a Domestic Company is a Domestic Dividend while that received from a Foreign Company is a Foreign Dividend, and should be reported under the head income from other sources.

 The tax treatment of foreign dividends is different from domestic dividends.
 Earlier, domestic dividend income was exempt from tax in the hands of the shareholder.
-After the introduction of Budget 2020, dividend income is now taxable in the hands of the shareholder; and is also subject to TDS at 10% in excess of INR 5000 u/s 194 & 194K.
+After the introduction of Budget 2020, dividend income is now taxable in the hands of the shareholder at slab rates.
+Further, the domestic dividend is also subject to TDS at 10% in excess of INR 5000 u/s 194 & 194K.
 Foreign Dividend is taxable at slab rates.
 TDS is not applicable to such dividends.

-Update on Tax on Dividend in Union Budget 2020 & Budget 2021
+Update on Tax on Dividend in Union Budget 2020 & Union Budget 2021

-After the abolishment of Dividend Tax under Budget 2020, from FY 2020-21 dividend which was earlier exempt now became a taxable income.
-Under Budget 2020, TDS under Section 194 and Section 194K was introduced for deduction of TDS on dividend paid on equity shares and equity mutual funds.
+After the abolishment of the Dividend Distribution Tax under Budget 2020, from FY 2020-21, the dividend which was earlier exempt now became a taxable income.
+Under Budget 2020, the finance minister introduced TDS under Section 194 and Section 194K for deduction of TDS on dividend paid on equity shares and equity mutual funds.
 After Under Budget 2021, dividend paid to REIT / InvIT is now exempt from TDS.

 Below is a detailed understanding of the tax on dividend income in India from equity shares, equity mutual funds; and TDS applicability.